Should we strive to be all things to all men in marketing?

 Nobody does price or selection better than Walmart (Courtesy of galaygobi)

-What should one do then?
-The key is to focus on the value that is perceived by one’s customers and to be as unique and differentiated in one’s offerings as much as possible.
+The key is to focus on the value that is perceived by your customer and seek to be as unique and differentiated in your offerings as much as possible.